shirleylee03/damer-camc/Readme.md

 $ chmod +x ../exe/cia

-$ ./PDNet2_0 [-showtree] [-showcpn] (-compare|-directbuild|-slice) ./test/(filename)
+$ ./PDNet2_0 [-showtree] [-showcpn] (-compare|-directbuild|-slice) ../test/(filename)

-Note: The contents in parentheses are required.
+Tips: The contents in parentheses are required

 For example:

-$ ./PDNet2_0 -CIA -PDNetSlice ../test/10_Lazy.c
+$ ./PDNet2_0 -PDNetSlice ../test/*.c

-$ ./PDNet2_0 -CIA -PDNetSlice -property ../test/10_Lazy.xml ../test/10_Lazy.c
+$ ./PDNet2_0 -NoDependence -ProgramSlice -property ../test/*.xml ../test/*.c

 More command can be seen with:

 $ ./PDNet2_0 -help

+## Script

+You can set PYTHON script run_test.py in the debug directory (build) to batch the testing files.

+We provide a scripts to run the experiments in the manuscript and reproduce the experimental results.

+$ chmod +x run_test.py

+$ sudo ./run_test.py

+After execution, csv files are the original result files in the 'build' directory.

+Note:
-Note: formula-F.xml in the 'property' directory is the safety property for reach benchmark.
+formula-F.xml in the 'benchmark' directory is the safety property for reach benchmark.
 The XML files with the same name for each benchmark (i.e., *.xml) are the constraint properties.